mohithdevisetty/LoyaltyPoints/readme.md

 Each member class explanation:
 CreditCardDataProcessor --> This is the main class responsible to read the csv file.
-Before doing that, it will first try to
+Before doing that, it will first try to get the last processed recored from the deserialized format of LoyaltyPoints object. <br/>
 SaveTask --> This class is responsible to perform each runnable task.
-This task could be extracting the stringified data to LoyaltyPoints object and add to the queue and process them to DB.
+This task could be extracting the stringified data to LoyaltyPoints object and add to the queue and process them to DB.<br/>
-BatchInsert --> DAO layer to connect and interact with DB.
+BatchInsert --> DAO layer to connect and interact with DB.<br/>
-LoyaltyPoints --> Pojo to handle the earned points data with user information.
+LoyaltyPoints --> Pojo to handle the earned points data with user information.<br/>